 -

 Urinate frequently and when you first feel the urge.
-Holding it in give bacteria time to multiply.
+Holding it in gives bacteria time to multiply.

 -

-After sex, urinate & shower - sexual activity often pushe bacteria toward bladder.
+After sex, urinate & shower - sexual activity often pushes bacteria towardthe bladder.

 -